explaingit

 USE CASE 1

-Write unit tests for functions to catch bugs before shipping code.
+Write automated tests for JavaScript or TypeScript functions to catch bugs before they reach users

 USE CASE 2

-Test React components to ensure they render correctly and respond to user interactions.
+Test React components to verify they render correctly and respond to user interactions as expected

 USE CASE 3